TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_Value.md

 Anyway - that's two MVPs done by the end of day one, and a whole combo of Product Manager, Designer and Engineer that understand the customers' struggles about 5000% better than they did at the start of the day.
 If the idea's got legs then you should have also booked-in time with 6 people / organisations that struggle with the problem you think you can solve badly enough to be willing to talk to you about it.
 Walk through a timeline of the problem with these people - no solutions, just take them back to the time they last struggled and step through it.

 MVP #3 should emerge from the first three sessions of doing this.
-If you're doing it right, it'll be a product that frames the struggle in customers'language, not yours.
+If you're doing it right, it'll be a product that reframes the struggle in customers' language, not yours.
 But you should still only be talking to potential customers about *the problem* at this stage.
 Use the next three sessions you booked to validate the language you've reframed things in.

 If you've hit a really good idea then you ought to get through six sessions in a couple of weeks, and still have half-a-dozen people who are willing, nay eager, to see what you come up with in terms of a solution.
 Of course, it's unlikely to go this smoothly, and you'll have tweaked and pivoted a good few more times, or more likely you'll have disproved that your idea is going to work by now.
 But if its still got legs, and you've got "the struggle" mapped out and timelined in the customers' language, then you can start thinking about prototyping a solution (the designer and engineer will probably not have been able to stop themselves from doing this by now, anyway, if you really have landed on a genuine problem to solve).

 Then MVPs 10 - 30 are a case of taking the solutions back to the market again, once again walking through the timeline of the struggle, and testing how the solutions line up with it.
 In Dave Thomas's terms - these are the smallest steps you can take with an idea before you get feedback - and (important point), small-a-agility can simply mean "backing-up to the previous step if you find out you've done the last bit wrong".
 If you're ever doing so much work that you'd be upset to can it when it's wrong, then your steps are too big, and you've fallen too in love with a particular idea.

+You'll note that this is all very "start-uppy" so far - but this approach can (and should) be applied to any suggested change to a Product.
+The difference with existing products is that you should already have a market segment in mind, and a set of customer relationships in place, so finding people to test the problem your change is intended to solve ought to be easier.

+If you *don't* have a well-understood set of market segments your Products are designed for, and no intimate understanding of the jobs your products support, and the struggles your customers suffer, then get those in place **NOW**, as your *business is a risk until you do*.
+Any changes you put in without that understanding are 90% likely to be bad ones, that'll disturb the delicate balance of the value your products are somehow delivering by accident.

 ### Confidence levels (ICE)